Italian fascism and racism: Italian race and scientific racism

 Italian fascism strongly rejected the common Nordicist conception of the Aryan Race that idealized "pure" Aryans as having certain physical traits that were defined as "Nordic", such as blond hair and blue eyes.
 Nordicism was divisive because Italians—and especially Southern Italians—had been subjected to racial discrimination by Nordicist proponents in countries like the United States based on the belief that non-Nordic Southern Europeans were inferior to Nordics.
 In Italy, the influence of Nordicism had a divisive effect because Northern Italians who were influenced by Nordicism considered themselves a civilized people, in contrast to Southern Italians, who they considered biologically inferior to Northern Italians.
-At least some of the stereotypes of Southern Italians were created by Cesare Lombroso, a 19th-century Italian–Jewish criminologist and anthropologist who was of Sephardic Jewish descent.
+At least some of the stereotypes of Southern Italians were created by Cesare Lombroso, a 19th-century criminologist and anthropologist.
 Due to his controversial theories, Lombroso was expelled from the Italian Society of Anthropology and Ethnology in 1882.
 The Lombrosian doctrine is currently considered pseudo-scientific.

 Mussolini and other Italian Fascists viewed Nordicism with antipathy because they believed that peoples of Mediterranean racial heritage had an inferiority complex which had been instilled in them by German and Anglo-Saxon Nordicists, who considered Mediterranean peoples racially degenerate and therefore inferior to Nordic peoples.
 However, the traditional Nordicist belief that Mediterraneans were degenerate due to the fact that they had a darker skin colour than Nordics had long been rebuked in physical anthropology as a result of the development of the depigmentation theory, a theory which claimed that lighter-skinned peoples had been depigmented from peoples who had a darker skin colour and which, since its development, has become a widely accepted view in anthropology.
 In his work The races of Europe (1939), the anthropologist Carleton S. Coon subscribed to the depigmentation theory, the theory which claimed that the Nordic race's light-coloured skin resulted from the depigmentation of the skin of its ancestors, who were members of the Mediterranean race.
 Mussolini refused to allow Italy to return again to this inferiority complex, initially rejecting Nordicism.